 Where to Buy the Sony MDR-V500DJ Professional DJ Headphones

 These are widely available on eBay and Amazon.
-Look for them in a clear plastic box, that displays virtually the entirety of the product, which is primarily black in color.
+Look for them in a clear plastic box, that shows the headphones inside, and is black in color.

 - Sony MDR-V500 Studio Monitor Headphones Review